 Claims against governmental entities, like the MTA, are difficult.
 The governmental entity will almost always deny the claim, regardless of whether the government employee's negligence was clear-cut, forcing you to fight for compensation for your injuries, lost wages, property damage, and pain and suffering.

 We recommend that you speak with a personal injury attorney before you try to handle it on your own.
 The accident attorney can advise you on the merits of your claim, its value, and whether or not you would be better off having a lawyer represent you.

 McGee, Lerer & Associates is a personal injury law firm specializing in serious injury and death cases.
-We have four office locations: Santa Monica, Los Angeles, Pasadena and Long Beach.
-A lawyer at our firm is available 24-7 for a
+We have five office locations: Santa Monica, Los Angeles, Pasadena and Long Beach.
+A lawyer at our firm is available 24-7 for a free consultation.